Last Updated on

 3 Berlin is quiet

 One thing that almost everyone visiting Berlin comments on is how quiet the city is.
+Surprising, considering that Berlin is Germany’s largest city!
 And I agree – I don’t think there are many cities the size of Berlin where you can find yourself frequently in tranquil, peaceful spaces.
 Even walking through the Mitte neighborhood (Central Berlin) there are a lot of spots where you feel more like you are in a small town rather than in Germany’s capital.
 And in the residential streets of Kreuzberg, Neukölln or Prenzlauer Berg, the only noise I found myself surrounded by was the chirping of the birds.
 Heavenly!

 4 Berlin doesn’t have a skyline

-Berlin doesn’t have much of a skyline – in fact, there aren’t any skyscrapers in Berlin.
-The highest building in Berlin is the omnipresent TV Tower at 1,207 ft (368 meters), which always peaks out from the lower buildings of the city.
+Here’s some interesting Berlin trivia: Germany’s capital doesn’t have much of a skyline – in fact, there aren’t any skyscrapers in Berlin.
+The highest building in the city is the omnipresent TV Tower at 1,207 ft (368 meters), which always peaks out from the lower buildings of the city.
 The Park Inn Hotel, right across from the TV Tower on Alexanderplatz, is one of the very few other high buildings in Berlin, but at 410 feet (125 meters) it is considerably smaller than the TV Tower.

 5 Berlin is cheap